rubocop/rubocop-rspec/manual/cops_rspec.md

 --- | ---
 Disabled | Yes

-Checks if example groups contain more than one aggregateable example.
+Checks if example groups contain two or more aggregatable examples.

 This cop is primarily for reducing the cost of repeated expensive context initialization.